gliepins/Support-Chat-with-Telegram/documents/WHITEPAPER.md

   - After agent reply: if customer silent N hours → auto‑close; any new message reopens.
 - Reopen: customer message on closed thread → reopen + edit topic title (latest nickname + codename).
 - States tracked: OPEN_UNCLAIMED, OPEN_ASSIGNED, AWAITING_CUSTOMER, CLOSED, BLOCKED.
+  - First inbound (unclaimed): after the customer’s first message, send an OUTBOUND note to the customer — “Thanks for your message — waiting for a support agent to join.”
+  - Reopen UX: if a customer writes into a closed chat, immediately reopen to OPEN_UNCLAIMED and send “Welcome back — we have reopened your chat and an agent will join shortly.”
+  - Close UX: on close (via `/close` or inline Close), persist the agent’s configured closing message first to the customer transcript and broadcast a `conversation_closed` event to update the widget instantly; then post the same message into the Telegram topic and close it.

 ## 5. Nickname and Agent‑Only Notes